kocurvik/DeepAFMReconstruction/README.md

-# Deep Learning from Synthetic Datafor Atomic Force Microscopy Image Reconstruction
+# Deep Learning from Synthetic Data for Atomic Force Microscopy Image Reconstruction

 This is code for the paper submitted to the journal Ultramicroscopy.
 The pre-print is available at: TBA.